 To become an oceanographer, you will usually need a degree in a relevant subject such as oceanography, marine sciences, geology, ecology, biology, chemical or physical sciences, computer science, software engineering, geophysics or technology, mathematics, environmental science or geography.

 A relevant postgraduate qualification (a PhD or research-based MSc) is essential for many positions.
 SUT offers sponsorship awards to undergraduates and postgraduates pursuing a relevant degree.
-Read our article on scientific postgraduate study to explore your different options and visit the science section of TARGETpostgrad for lots more advice.
+Read our article on scientific postgraduate study to explore your different options.

 Postdoctoral research, practical research or marine laboratory work experience can be helpful.
 Computer and mathematical modelling experience is also advantageous, as are practical skills such as boat handling, scuba or sub aqua diving and first aid.